seanblanchfield/blog/current/_posts/2026-07-22-ai-platform-deployment-company.md

 </figure>

-## The sovereignty question
+## When you gaze into an LLM, the LLM gazes back at you

-The 4 big AI deployment companies exist to deploy the services of OpenAI, Anthropic, Microsoft and Amazon.
+The 4 new AI deployment companies exist to deploy the services of OpenAI, Anthropic, Microsoft and Amazon.
 Every one of them has a material interest in getting you operationally locked in, with your data and workflows on their platforms.
 They happen to be all US-headquartered, and operating within a US policy framework.
 Several have an explicit incentive to learn from your usage to train their own models or inform their own product expansion strategy.

-Think about what it means to be fully deployed with all your intelligence and agents outsourced.
-As a clever VC friend put it:
+As a clever VC friend once memorably commented:

-> a company is just a bunch of workflows and a balance sheet.
+> "a company is just a bunch of workflows and a bank account"

-If you hand your workflows to your AI vendor, you're not just sharing your tooling, but the operational DNA of your company. <a href="https://247wallst.com/investing/2026/07/01/palantir-ceo-alex-karp-enterprises-are-livid-over-ai-models-that-steal-their-business-value/">Palantir's CEO Alex Karp put it bluntly</a>: enterprises are "livid" over paying for tokens that simultaneously "steal the alpha" of their business.

-If that vendor is also selling intelligence to your competitors (and they all are) your interests are not fully aligned.
-You might be expensively funding your own commoditization.
+If you hand over all your workflows, you might quickly discover that all you've been transformed into is an AI reseller.

+In Tolkien's *Lord of the Rings*, the *palantír* were powerful and irresistible seeing-stones.
+But they were a two-way street: when you looked into one you would find Sauron looking back.
+Every prompt you send to a hosted AI model is a kind of palantír moment: you're not the only one doing the seeing.

+Isn't it curious that Peter Thiel named his company after that?
+I suspect the irony doesn't escape <a href="https://247wallst.com/investing/2026/07/01/palantir-ceo-alex-karp-enterprises-are-livid-over-ai-models-that-steal-their-business-value/">Palantir's CEO Alex Karp</a>, who bluntly declared that US enterprise CEOs are "livid" at the major AI labs and are saying:
+> "I am paying for tokens that create no value.
+These people are stealing the weights and alpha of my business."

 <a href="https://cybersecurity.vision/who-owns-what-your-company-knows/">Satya Nadella has called this the reverse information paradox</a>: you pay for intelligence twice.
 Once with money, and again with the proprietary knowledge you must reveal to make it useful.
 Every correction, every workflow trace, every eval: distilled institutional know-how leaking almost imperceptibly into someone else's model.
 As Chamath Palihapitiya observed on the All In podcast, <a href="https://www.youtube.com/watch?v=wgdxSCsmS-Q&t=1890s">this is the cloud model itself under pressure</a>: "*The industry spent all these years convincing everyone to flip to the cloud, and this idea of shared infrastructure may not be the best idea in a world of artificial intelligence.*"

-For many, the 4 new deployment companies are not a real option.
-They need an AI-native transformation partner who is not primarily in the business of selling tokens or cloud.
+If your AI vendor is also selling intelligence to your competitors (and they all are) your interests are not fully aligned.
+You might be expensively funding your own commoditization.
+What every company needs is an AI-native transformation partner who is not primarily in the business of selling tokens or cloud.

-That is the gap.

 ## Enter the sovereign AI deployment company